Our School Story

 Howard DeBeck Elementary:

 is a Kindergarten to Grade 7 school located in central Richmond.
 The school catchment is from Francis Road on the south to Granville Avenue on the north, and Heather Street n the west to No. 4 Road on the east.
-Projected enrollment for 2017/2018 is expected to be 294 students.
+The 2018-2019 school year started with 302 students in 14 divisions.
 The school’s population is expected to grow moderately to in the next few years.

 Mission Statement: Valuing Others, Sharing Responsibility, Learning Together